James Iha: The Smashing Pumpkins

-Post-Pumpkins work
+Other work

 2001–2004: A Perfect Circle, producing, Japan

 After the Smashing Pumpkins' breakup in 2000, Iha pursued many projects.
 He continues to contribute to other artists' recordings, such as "Don't Be Sad" on Whiskeytown's Pneumonia released in 2001 and further guest appearances for bands Ivy and Fountains of Wayne, both of which he remained close to, appearing on virtually every release by both bands since 1997.
 Andy Chase of Ivy, and Adam Schlesinger of both Ivy and Fountains, recorded on most songs James produced or wrote for other artists.
 Schlesinger first recorded on Iha's song on "The Bells" by the Smashing Pumpkins.

 Iha made bigger news when he joined the alternative rock supergroup A Perfect Circle in July 2003 in time for their Thirteenth Step club tour.
 He has since recorded on their 2004 album eMOTIVe as well as contributed remixes of Blue and Outsider, and is back with the band following its near 6-year long hiatus.
 In 2003, he joined Vanessa and the O's.
 The group released an EP Plus Rien in Sweden the same year and followed up with the album La Ballade d'O in 2005–06 on the band's independent record company Rushmore Recordings playing live shows in Sweden during the summer of 2005.

 Iha has collaborated on musical and fashion design projects in Japan.
 He collaborated on and produced two tracks with Japanese musician Chara for her 2001 album Madrigal called "Boku ni Utsushite" and "Skirt".
 The latter was accompanied by a music video featuring Iha as a hunter in a forest.
 With the help of longtime friend and manager Isao Izutsu, Iha started the clothing label Vaporize (f.k.a.
 'Vapor') in 2001, and recorded "Never Ever", his first solo song since the Smashing Pumpkins demise, for Vaporize's first runway show.
+The brand has been a collaboration with the Japanese label Beams since 2001.

 In 2001, Iha played live with the Blank Theory and recorded on their album Beyond the Calm of the Corridor producing the song "Addicted" together with Schlesinger and contributing guitar playing.